Call centre: Criticism

-Call centres have received criticism for low pay rates and restrictive working practices for employees, which have been deemed as a dehumanising environment.
+Call centres have received criticism for low rates of pay and restrictive working practices for employees, which have been deemed as a dehumanising environment.
 Other research illustrates how call centre workers develop ways to counter or resist this environment by integrating local cultural sensibilities or embracing a vision of a new life.
 Most call centres provide electronic reports that outline performance metrics, quarterly highlights and other information about the calls made and received.
 This has the benefit of helping the company to plan the workload and time of its employees.
 However, it has also been argued that such close monitoring breaches the human right to privacy.

 Complaints are often logged by callers who find the staff do not have enough skill or authority to resolve problems, as well as appearing apathetic.
 These concerns are due to a business process that exhibits levels of variability because the experience a customer gets and results a company achieves on a given call are dependent upon the quality of the agent.
 Call centres are beginning to address this by using agent-assisted automation to standardise the process all agents use.
 However, more popular alternatives are using personality and skill based approaches.
 The various challenges encountered by call operators are discussed by several authors.

 Media portrayals

-Indian call centres have been the focus of several documentary films, the 2004 film Thomas L. Friedman Reporting: The Other Side of Outsourcing, the 2005 films John and Jane, Nalini by Day, Nancy by Night, and 1-800-India: Importing a White-Collar Economy, and the 2006 film Bombay Calling, among others.
+Call centres located in India have been the focus of several documentary films: the 2004 film Thomas L. Friedman Reporting: The Other Side of Outsourcing, the 2005 films John and Jane, Nalini by Day, Nancy by Night, 1-800-India: Importing a White-Collar Economy, and the 2006 film Bombay Calling, among others.
 An Indian call centre is also the subject of the 2006 film Outsourced and a key location in the 2008 film, Slumdog Millionaire.
 The 2014 BBC fly on the wall documentary series The Call Centre gave an often distorted although humorous view of life in a Welsh call centre.